Debt Avalanche: A Comprehensive Guide

 Example of Debt Avalanche

 Imagine a consumer named Natalia has three high-interest debts with $1,000 a month to put toward repayments.
-The first is a credit card at 19.99% interest, followed by a personal loan at 15.49%, and a car loan at 7.24%.
+Here's a breakdown of her debt balances and interest rates for each:

-Natalia pays the minimum balance of $135 on her car loan and $65 on her personal loan, leaving her $800 a month to put toward the credit card balance.
-Including the interest payments, Natalia is likely to pay off this debt in about 17 months.
+If Natalia pays the minimum balance of $197.26 on her car loan and $227 on her personal loan, she'll have $575.74 a month to put toward her credit card balance.
+Including interest payments, Natalia is likely to pay off this debt in about 26 months.

 After clearing her credit card debt, she continues this payment structure with the personal loan.
-She can now put $865 toward the loan each month, which has a reduced balance after making minimum payments, clearing the balance in about 6 months.
+She can now put about $800 toward the loan each month, clearing the balance in just three more months.

 Finally, Natalia can tackle the car loan using the full $1,000 a month from her budget.
-Since she’s made minimum payments for 23 months, she’s reduced her total to $20,895.
-She can likely pay off this last debt in less than two years.
+Since she’s made minimum payments for 29 months, Natalia has reduced her total to $4,279.46, an amount she can quickly pay off.

 Debt Avalanche vs. Debt Snowball